thomasjbarrett82/RecipesMarkdown/Chicken & Broccoli Stir-Fry.md

 - 3 cups cooked rice

-## PREP
+## Prep

-- In a wide bowl, combine 1 ½ tbsp. cornstarch, sherry, salt & pepper, for dredging the chicken.
+- In a wide bowl, combine 1 ½ tbsp. cornstarch, sherry, salt, & pepper for dredging the chicken.

 - In a small bowl, whisk ½ tbsp. cornstarch, soy sauce, broth, sugar, ginger, red pepper, and set aside.

 - Heat wok or large heavy skillet over medium-high heat.

-## DIRECTIONS
+## Directions

 - Dredge the chicken strips in the mixture and set aside.